 Consultants are strongly encouraged to propose a DBE or Small Business to perform services for each Under-Utilized Work Group identified in the advertisement.
 DBEs or Small Businesses can be proposed at either the Prime or Sub-level for the Under-Utilized Work Group(s).
 Use of

 Under-Utilized DBEs or Small Businesses for Consultant teaming is a shortlist consideration factor for projects referencing this Standard Note.
 Consultants are requested to indicate your firm's proposed use of DBEs and/or Small Business

 primes or subconsultants to meet Under-Utilization goals on the table within the Professional Services Letter of Response form (as designated in the advertisement) by checking the box under the

 Under-Utilization (UU) column.
 Failure to list DBEs and/or Small Business prime or subconsultants on the response form shall indicate no proposed utilization.
 Please refer to the advertisement for other submittal directions.
 Reports are available at the following locations to validate status of firms as Small Businesses and DBEs:

 DBE listing for Professional Services:

-Code, FDOT has adopted rules to provide certified DBEs opportunities to participate in the business activities of FDOT as vendors, contractors, subcontractors, and consultants.
-FDOT has adopted the DBE definition set forth in Code 49 of Federal Regulations Section
+and Rule 14.78.005, Florida Administrative Code, FDOT has adopted rules to provide certified DBEs opportunities to participate in the business activities of FDOT as vendors, contractors, subcontractors, and consultants.
+FDOT has adopted the DBE definition set forth in Code 49 of Federal Regulations Section 26.5.

-10. This contract will require field office personnel; therefore the CEI Team must utilize CEI field office rates.
+10. This contract will require field office personnel; therefore all firms performing inspection services on the CEI contract must utilize CEI field office rates.